dshen109/eesg-website/content/home/welcome.md

 <br>

-EESG researches topics related to modeling and cyber (control & communications) design of our rapidly changing electric energy system.
-Our mission is to enable reliable, resilient, sustainable and cost-effective electric energy service at value.
+The Electrical Energy Systems Group (EESG) focuses on research related to modeling and cyber (control & communications) design of our rapidly changing electric energy system.
+Our mission is to enable reliable, resilient, sustainable, and cost-effective electric energy service at scale.

-We are part of the Laboratory for Information and Decision Systems (LIDS) at MIT.
+We are currently part of MIT's Laboratory for Information and Decision Systems (LIDS).
+Previously, our group was based at [Carnegie Mellon University](http://www.eesg.ece.cmu.edu/index.php)